 Our Student Matinees (formerly Young Audiences Program) are for teachers of every subject across all grade levels, and provide a unique model for integrating the arts in your class not just for a single performance but throughout the year.

 All schools and community organizations serving young people are eligible to apply.
 We post available productions and important enrollment guidelines before the beginning of the coming school year, and occasionally throughout the year.
-Join our mailing list to find out when our schedule is announced and applications open.
+Sign up for our Education & Community Partnerships mailing list or, if you already have an account, update your communication preferences to find out when our schedule is announced and applications open.